dOrgTech/arc.react/documentation/architecture.md

 - Logs - The logs associated with this component.

 Each part of the component is exposed through a [React Contexts](https://reactjs.org/docs/context.html).
 This allows you to use different parts of the component throughout your application, while only defining it once farther up the DOM.
-See "Example 1" in this document.
+See "Example 1" in [examples]('./examples).

 ## Component Lists

 For each component type, you can add an `s` after its name and it'll become a list of that entity type.
 For example: `DAOs`, `Proposals`, `Members`.
-See "Example 3" in this document.
+See "Example 3" in [examples]('./examples).

 ## Guiding Principles